by ProcureDeskLast Updated : May-26-2019

 With automation, you can drop your cost from $13 to $7.8 per invoice.

 All these steps reduce the cost of processing the invoice.
-It is not just about reducing cost but also improves the relationship with suppliers.
+It is not just about reducing costs but also improving the relationship with suppliers.

 Do you have early payment discounts negotiated in your contracts, and if so, are you able to take benefit of them?